-The two types of serve returns (first and second) should not be treated the same in any way.
+The two types of serve returns (first and second) should not be treated the same.

-While returning first serve is just a matter of avoiding being on a defense as the point begins, on the second serve return the player should think a lot differently:
+While returning the first serve is just a matter of avoiding being on defense as the point begins, on the second serve return the player should think a lot differently:

-1. From a psychological perspective you must understand that your opponent is tense getting ready to deliver the second serve.
-He now realises he just missed the first serve and failing to deliver the second one will cost him the point.
-Not only that but if his serve does not have enough “juice” on it (spin, depth) you could be taking control of the point.
+1. From a psychological perspective you must understand that your opponent is tense, getting ready to deliver the second serve.
+By missing the first serve, they know that failing to deliver the second one will cost them the point.
+Not only that, but if their serve does not have enough “juice” on it (spin, depth) you could take control of the point.

-2. From a technical aspect, pay attention to your opponent’s tendency of delivering the second serve: is he hitting it hard or slow? is he applying good spin on it – what kind? does he usually hit it deep or short into the service box?
+2. From a technical aspect, pay attention to your opponent’s tendency of delivering the second serve: Are they hitting it hard or slow?
+Are they applying good spin on it – what kind?
+Do they usually hit it deep or short into the service box?
 This kind of information can help you decide where to position on the court for the second serve – inside the baseline or on the baseline?
-Also it can give you clues whether you can attack it with your strong wing or not.
+It can also give you clues whether you could attack it with your strong wing or not.

-3. From a tactical point, is he trying to deliver the second serve to any of your weak sides, deep into the court or is he just…. getting it in?
+3. From a tactical point, are they trying to deliver the second serve to any of your weak sides, deep into the court, or are they just…. getting it in?

 Try taking these notes during the first two receiving games.

 As a general rule, be aggressive with your second serve return.
-That doesn’t mean you should try to hit winners off of a return; instead, take the ball as early as you can (move forward) and preferably hit it to your adversary’s weak side.
+That doesn’t mean you should try to hit winners right off the bat; instead, take the ball as early as you can (move forward) and preferably hit it to your adversary’s weak side.

-By being aggressive and attacking the second serve you will put a lot of pressure on your opponent every time he will miss his first serve.
+By being aggressive and attacking the second serve, you will put a lot of pressure on your opponent every time they miss their first serve.

-Mentally you should realize that an upcoming second serve is your chance to take control of the point from the start of it.
+Mentally, you should realize that an upcoming second serve is your chance to take control of the point from the start.
 Use your strong wing to hit the second serve return as often as you can.

 Check out my work at WebTennis24 where I share with you my best video tennis lessons, drills and tips for players, coaches and tennis parents.